slatedocs/slate/source/index.html.md

 # Authentication

-> To authorize, use this code:
+> To authorize your requests, use this code:

 ```javascript
 var request = require("request");